Li-Heng-LH/intermediate-mvn/README.md

 * The root cause of the problem is that you have specified a higher Java version for Maven compiler plugin than what Maven knows in your system.
 * A simple solution to this problem is either to reduce your target version in pom.xml
 * or install a new Java version if you want to build your project in a higher version.
-* the key to solving this problem is knowing that Maven picks the Java version from the JAVA_HOME variable and not from the PATH environment variable.
+* the key to solving this problem is knowing that Maven picks the Java version from the `JAVA_HOME` variable and not from the PATH environment variable.
+&nbsp;

+##### Non-transitive Scopes #####
+* provided and test
+* A has dependency on juit.
+Junit's scope is test.
+X has dependency on A.
+X will not import junit due to A.
+* Library has a non-transitive scope dependency, whoever imports the library will not import the dependency.
 &nbsp;

 ##### Project Aggregation #####